RodrigoRobotic/Cold-Tiger/README.md

 ## Welcome to COLD TIGER Project

-I like to present my first step in the design thinking issue.
+I like to present my first step in the design thinking issue, and elaborate a collective product.